White Mountain Mall

-White Mountain Mall is a shopping mall located in Rock Springs, Wyoming owned and managed by Alturas Capital Partners.
+White Mountain Mall is a shopping mall located in Rock Springs, Wyoming owned and is managed by Alturas Capital Partners.
 It is one of only three enclosed malls in the entire state of Wyoming.

-The mall, which opened in 1978, is located near Interstate 80/U.S. Route 30/191, and features over 40 stores.
+The mall is located near Interstate 80/U.S. Route 30/191, and features over 40 stores.
 The anchor stores are Star Stadium 11 + ARQ, Murdoch's Ranch & Home Supply, Ross Dress for Less, Shoe Dept. Encore, TJ Maxx, Petco, and Dunham's Sports.

 History

+Planning and Opening

-Plans for White Mountain were first announced by Price Rentals, Inc. of Salt Lake City in 1977, with Charles Petersen, also of Salt Lake City serving as architect.
+Plans for White Mountain Mall were first announced by Price Development Corporation of Salt Lake City in 1977, with Charles Petersen, also of Salt Lake City serving as architect.
 The mall was set to be 270000 sqft, while the cost of the development would be $10 million, and have an anticipated opening date of December 1977.
-JCPenney, Ernst Home Center, and Woolworth would serve as anchors.
-The mall opened in 1978 with the aforementioned tenants, as well as Herberger's.
+JCPenney, Ernst Home Center, and Woolworth would serve as the malls anchors.

+White Mountain Mall was developed by Price Development Corporation and opened in 1978.
 It was the first enclosed shopping mall in the state of Wyoming.
+The mall opened with the aforementioned tenants, as well as the state of Wyoming’s first Herberger's.